-The school gates open to welcome pupils at 8.30am and close at 8.45.
-Pupils arriving after the gates have closed should report to the school office to be signed in, and a reason for lateness can be given and recorded.
-Pupils who are late, after the gates have closed, will be marked as late before the register closes (L code).
+The school gates open to welcome pupils at 8.15am.
+Pupils are expected to be on site at 8:30am and lined up in their form by 8:35am.
+If pupils arrive after 8.40am they will be signed in at the main gate giving the reason for lateness.
+Pupils who arrive late to registration will be marked as late before the register closes (L code).

-Morning registration is open from 8.45am and closes at 9am.
-Pupils arriving more than 30 minutes after registration closes will be marked as late (U code).
-This is an unauthorised absence and negatively impacts a pupil's attendance percentage.
+Morning registration is open from 8.40am.
+Pupils arriving after registration closes (after 9.10am) will be marked as late after register closes (U code).
+This is an unauthorised absence and negatively impacts a pupils attendance percentage.